← All Blogs

 5. Localizing the business model

 Local communities experience a threat from globalization.
 With cutthroat competition in the market of thriving large corporations, local traders and business owners often get exploited due to a lack of opportunities and networks.
-This has led to a localization trend in corporate social responsibility, where companies choose to uplift the locals as they move up the success ladder.
+This has led to localization becoming the newest CSR trend, where companies choose to uplift the local business communities as they move up the success ladder.

 6. Business Transparency